ramos-04/gitops-scaling/README.md

 - For pod level, we have used a kubernetes offering namely **topologySpreadConstraints** which will automatically launch and maintain our application pods in different unique AWS Availability Zones(AZs)

-- For node level, we have performed configurations in the karpenter so that it smartly launches nodes in different AWS AWS Availability Zones(AZs).
+- For node level, we have performed configurations in karpenter, so that it smartly launches nodes in different AWS Availability Zones(AZs).

 ## Future Improvements/Limitations